Breydon Water is a large expanse of water that opens to the sea through Great Yarmouth Port.

 As you approach the "top" end of Breydon Water the channel splits into the Rivers Yare and Waveney at a fixed jetty type structure called the turn-tide jetty.
 Continue following the markers to starboard for the river Yare, or port for the Waveney.
 There is private mooring on the right hand bank just past the Berney Arms pub and a small Broads Authority 24 hour mooring further on.

-On the Waveney there is mooring space at a Broads Authority 24 hour mooring on the left hand side past Burgh Castle Marina.
+On the Waveney there are private moorings available at the Fishermans Inn and also on the left hand side just past Burgh Castle Marina.
 Note that currents can still be strong.
-Although not as great as Yarmouth the tidal range must be accommodated with longer mooring ropes.
+Although not as strong as in Great Yarmouth the tidal range must be accommodated with longer mooring ropes.